digingbil/com_nxpeasycart/README.md

 - Component configuration exposes the single-currency guardrail; the admin editor reflects the configured currency and server-side validation ensures every variant uses it.
 - Payments tab manages Stripe/PayPal credentials via the `usePayments` composable, persisting masked secrets through `PaymentGatewayService` and validating against the webhook-capable gateway manager.
 - Vue SPA assets are registered via `media/com_nxpeasycart/joomla.asset.json`; ensure the manifest is discovered (`Joomla\CMS\Helper\WebAssetHelper::getRegistry()->addRegistryFile(...)`) or manually import it to avoid "Unknown asset" errors during development.
+- Runtime autoload guardrails (production safety): inside Joomla we do **not** fall back to the repo-root `vendor/` (which contains dev-only `joomla/joomla-cms` stubs) when bootstrapping cart services. `CartSessionService` and `CartController` only load autoloaders from the packaged component vendors (admin/site) or `JPATH_ROOT/vendor`; the repo vendor is used only in CLI/dev contexts when Joomla isn’t running.
+This prevents T4/template breakage caused by loading dev stubs in production.

 ## Storefront cart